edhyah/fbscrubber/README.md

 the code to continue to work with Facebook's changing UI.
 I figured this codebase could be a good reference point for someone else though.

-Goes without saying, but I'm not responsible for any data lost.
+I'm not responsible for any data lost.